 This should’ve been the title of The King of the Kickboxers given the ethnicities of the characters.
 Then again, this would’ve added confusion since people tend to mismatch the white and black because of the way that the names sound.
-The Lethal Weapon series (as in the movie quadrilogy and the TV franchise) is the best representation of the Yin-Yang.
+The Lethal Weapon series (as in both the TV franchise and movie quadrilogy) is the best representation of the Yin-Yang.
 The black guy is peaceful whereas the white guy is painful.
 They even have the same initials but in a topsy-turvy way.
-The U.K. video cover not only rip-offs the tagline for Highlander but the Caucasian featured isn’t even the star.
+The U.K. video cover for THIS movie not only rip-offs the tagline for Highlander but the Caucasian featured isn’t even the star.
 The best guess is that Loren Avedon wasn’t perceived as being macho enough due to his hair and build.
 This is reminiscent to the U.K. VHS release of China O’Brien – Cynthia Rothrock was perceived as being femme fatale without the femme, so they hired a model but had her cover her face so that it wouldn’t be obvious that it was false advertising.
-Back to this movie, the way that Billy Blanks is presented reminds me of Alien.
+Back to this movie, the way that Billy Blanks is presented on the cover reminds me of Alien.

 In the past decade, I liked to write down information from websites because you never know when a webpage or website will cease to exist.
 For a few months, I would write to improve my handwriting before moving on to copy and paste.
 I’m glad that I saved the info.
 Keith Strandberg had this to say about The King of the Kickboxers on his first (and best) website…

 Inspiration and deviation